shoboske/gitlab-merge-request-chain-viewer/README.md

 ## Usage

 1. Navigate to any GitLab merge request page
-2. The extension will automatically detect and display the merge request chain
+2. Look for the "View Chain" button in the top navigation bar
+3. Click the button to open the MR chain visualization modal
-3. The chain visualization will appear in the sidebar
+4. The visualization will show:
+   - Parent MRs (what your current MR is based on)
+   - The current MR
+   - Child MRs (MRs that are based on your current MR)
+5. Use the "Include main branch" checkbox to toggle visibility of main branch nodes
-4. Click on any MR in the chain to navigate to that merge request
+6. Click on any MR in the chain to navigate to that merge request
+7. Use the "Export SVG" or "Copy PNG" buttons to save the visualization

+### Features in Detail

+#### Chain Visualization
+- Each merge request is represented as a node in the chain
+- Arrows show the direction of dependencies
+- Color coding indicates MR status:
+  - Blue: Open MRs
+  - Green: Merged MRs
+  - Red: Closed MRs

+#### Navigation
+- Click any MR node to navigate to that merge request
+- The current MR is highlighted in the visualization

+#### Export Options
+- Export SVG: Downloads the chain visualization as an SVG file
+- Copy PNG: Copies the visualization to clipboard as a PNG image

+#### Preferences
+- The "Include main branch" preference is saved and persists across sessions
+- Your preference will sync across devices if you're signed into Chrome

 ## Development